drraghavendra/AI-Agent-Creator-On-Arbitum-/README.md

 # Conclusion

 **"Build AI Agents with No Code on Arbitrum"** unlocks the power of AI for the masses.
-By combining Arbitrum’s speed and scalability, Solidity smart contracts, Rust-powered Rig engine, and the ARC governance token, this platform transforms how decentralized AI automation is built, deployed, and managed.
+By combining Arbitrum’s speed and scalability, Solidity smart contracts, and the ARB governance token, this platform transforms how decentralized AI automation is built, deployed, and managed.

 ---